Optimal Control of Underdamped Systems: An Analytic Approach: Analytic results for the Gaussian case

 To do this, we plug a Gaussian ansatz for the density and a parabolic one for $\sigma_{\st{2}}$, namely

 where $\mu^{(1)}$ and $\mu^{(2)}$ are consistent with Eq.~\eqref{eq:mus}, into Eqs.~\eqref{eq:sol_o2}.

 Next, we solve for the coefficients, taking into account the boundary conditions.
 The derivation is straightforward and not carried out here.
-For both cases~\ref{itm:a} and~\ref{itm:b}, and $\nU_{\star}=0$, the explicit expressions for the relevant coefficients appearing in Eqs.~\eqref{eq:ansatzgauss} are
+For both cases~\hyperref[itm:a]{KL} and~\hyperref[itm:b]{EP}, and $\nU_{\star}=0$, the explicit expressions for the relevant coefficients appearing in Eqs.~\eqref{eq:ansatzgauss} are

 where

 and for $\dot{\varsigma}_{\st{2}}=\partial_{\st{2}}\varsigma_{\st{2}}$

 Knowing these coefficients allows us to compute the cumulants discussed in Section~\ref{section:cumulants} for the general case.